MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 - Improved matching of transactions with ledger entries

    Although the **Match Automatically** action on **Bank Acc.
-Reconciliation** page automatically matches most bank transactions with ledger entries, the rules-based algorithms it uses can often result in many unmatched transactions, which require manual inspection and comparison.
+Reconciliation** page automatically matches most bank transactions with ledger entries, the rules-based algorithms the automatch operation uses can often result in many unmatched transactions.
 Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts, and descriptions.
 For example, if multiple invoices were paid as one lump sum by a customer, Copilot reconciles the single bank statement line with the multiple invoice ledger entries.

 - Suggested general ledger accounts